hyperware-ai/hyperware-book/src/my_first_app/chapter_3.md

 A process intended to run over a period of time and serve requests and responses will often have `"Restart"` `on_exit` so that, in case of crash, it will start again.
 Alternatively, a JSON object `on_exit` can be used to inform another process of its untimely demise.
-In this way, Kinode processes become quite similar to Erlang processes in that crashing can be [designed into your process to increase reliability](https://ferd.ca/the-zen-of-erlang.html).
+In this way, Hyperware processes become quite similar to Erlang processes in that crashing can be [designed into your process to increase reliability](https://ferd.ca/the-zen-of-erlang.html).